ofcdune/RouteLoop/README.md

 the suspected Loops (IPv4-Addresses for which the TTL exceeded in transit)

 # Math
 Really, math?
-Yes, this is to estimate the duration of the scan.
+Yes, this is to estimate the duration of the scan, or rather, the net waiting time.
 A /24 network for example has 2 to the power of 32-24 hosts, namely 256.
 Divide that by the milliseconds you specified and it should provide you with a reasonable estimate, provided, your network speed is fast enough.
 If you don't want delay, the network delay and bandwidth can limit the speed, but a few milliseconds already are slower than that and cancel out the effects.
 The program shows the speed estimate when verbose is specified however.

 # Roadmap
 - Add support for exporting results